Frequently Asked Questions

 Q: How is Lander Defense different from traditional gun classes.

-A: Lander Defense's unique curriculum melds concept of self defense and gun handling with an emphasis on defense.
+A: Lander Defense's unique curriculum melds the physical skills of self defense and gun handling with the "soft skills" of personal safety.
 By analogy, being good with a hammer doesn't make you a carpenter, but being a carpenter means that you are good with a hammer.
 Firearms are like the hammer.
-Traditional gun classes teach you how to handle your firearm and minimally cover self defense and fighting, so it is like "hammer school".
-Lander Defense training is about self defense, including conflict avoidance, violence prediction and fighting.
+Traditional gun classes teach you how to handle your firearm and minimally cover self defense and fighting, so it is like "Hammer School".
+Lander Defense training centers on personal safety and self defense, including conflict avoidance, violence prediction and fighting.
 Think of it as "Carpenter School".

 Q: When are your classes?